dkelly255/calorieculator/README.md

 **Calculation Buttons:**

-The site features four calculation/instruction buttons at various points - each of which trigger Javascript to perform certain tasks & interactivity.
+The site features five calculation and instruction buttons at various points - each of which trigger Javascript to perform certain tasks & interactivity.

 The Calorie Calculation page contains a "Calculate My PDCT" button - triggering the Javascript PDCT calculation function & output storage via an event listener, programmed on script.js.